Uploaded July 20, 2015

 text by diskurso.com

-photos and video interview cinematography by Simkin de Pio
+photos and video interview principal photography by Simkin de Pio

 video interview by Marcel Antonio